atomisthq/docs/docs/index.md

     learn more about Atomist and how we can help you and your team deliver better software faster.

--   If you want to get started using Atomist, go to the [setup][] page to get Atomist installed in your Slack team, authorized in GitHub, and connected to your continuous integration system.
+-   If you want to get started using Atomist, go to the [Using Atomist][user] page to get Atomist installed in your Slack team, authorized in GitHub, and connected to your continuous integration system.

--   If you already are using Atomist and are interested in writing your own automations, go to the [automation overview][auto-over] to learn how to create and run your own automations.
+-   If you already are using Atomist and are interested in writing your own automations, you can begin with the [Developer Quick Start][quick-start] or go straight to the [Developer Guide][dev-guide] to learn how to create and run your own automations.

-[setup]: user/index.md (Atomist Setup)
+[user]: user/index.md (Atomist User Guide)
+[quick-start]: quick-start.md (Atomist Developer Quick Start)
-[auto-over]: developer/index.md (Atomist Automations)
+[dev-guide]: developer/index.md (Atomist Automations Developer Guide)